An argument for simpler financial reporting – AHB September 2020

 The increase of problems, how they were to be fixed and the limited opportunity for legal action required unusual effort by your manager and committee.
-A separate "Maintenance Fund" was started with an annual levy of $356 and eventually a VCAT finding that provided us with $2.45 million.
+A separate "Maintenance Fund" was started with an annual levy of $356 and eventually a legal victory at the VCAT provided us with $2.45 million.

 We are now in 2020 and it would be quite reasonable for an owner to reflect on where we are at this time.
-We had a well founded original levy that covered all routine maintenance and we had the additional amounts of $1.232 million from the sprinkler levy and $2.45 million from VCAT, totalling $3.682 million.
+We had a levy to cover all routine maintenance, and the additional amounts of $1.232 million from the sprinkler levy to fix that specific problem and $2.45 million from VCAT, totalling $3.682 million.

 If we look at the financial statements presented to the 2020 AGM we find our net assets are about $29,000 – sounds like there’s not much left of the $3.68 million – but look closer.
 There’s one line that says “Total Assets $930,725” and that sounds encouraging, but just below it has “Total Liabilities $901,769”.

 The unsophisticated owner says “I don’t understand”.
-There may be professional or legal reasons why financial reports are presented in this way, but they should be accompanied by a clear explanation for the uninitiated.
+There may be professional or legal reasons why financial reports are presented in this way, but they should be accompanied by an explanation for the uninitiated.